ERNI-CoP-IoT/EnvironmentMeasurementSystem/docs/Backend/README.md

 ## Prerequisites

-To run and play with the device project you need to install the following ides/tools that you like more:
+To run and play with the backend project you need to install the following ides/tools that you like more:

 * Visual studio
 * Visual studio code